 Every year, if we film music fans are lucky, a film score or two will come out of nowhere that surprises us and moves us in unexpected ways.
-This year’s winner for me (in more ways than one) is Ludovic Bource‘s delightful nod to Hollywood’s Golden Age in THE ARTIST.
+This year’s winner for me is Ludovic Bource‘s delightful nod to Hollywood’s Golden Age — THE ARTIST.
 This silent film is directed by Michel Hazanavicius with a loving fondness for the genre and stars fellow Frenchmen Jean Dujardin (who won Best Actor at this year’s Cannes Film Festival) and Bérénice Bejo in two star-making roles as George Valentin, a famous silent movie star who refuses to make the transition to talkies, and the fresh-faced youth Peppy Miller who takes his place in the Hollywood firmament.

 The score serves as the voice of the characters, conveying emotions beyond the facial expressions and title cards.
 Bource researched the styles of Golden Age greats like Erich Wolfgang Korngold, Max Steiner, Franz Waxman, and Bernard Herrmann, as well as the silent movie musical style of Charlie Chaplin.
 The resulting score is brimming with melodic charm and simple, dramatic emotion.